karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Docs: update README to reflect new APIs and behavior:
+  - describeRule export and RRStack.describeRule(index, opts?)
+  - getSegments(from, to, { limit }) explicit cap/throw
+  - RRStack mutators (addRule, swap, up, down, top, bottom)
+  - notes and examples for rule descriptions

 - Fix(bounds): refine open-end detection to consider future occurrences after the far-future probe.
 If any open-ended active rule has a start after the probe, return end as undefined.
 This addresses schedules  that are blackout exactly at the probe instant (e.g., daily windows) but continue indefinitely thereafter.

 - Fix(bounds): when coverage is active at the far-future probe and any